Olympia LePoint: TV and media

 LePoint has appeared in magazines and news publications, including recognition in 2010 as "The New Face for Math Literacy," for her Mathaphobia explanation on Oprah.com.
 She also appeared on Dr. Drew's Life Changers TV Show in 2012, as well as The Bret Lewis News Hour, Jump Shipp on The Halogen Network, and Christians OnDemand Episodes.
 In 2014, she presented a TEDx talk, "Reprogramming Your Brain to Overcome Fear", at TEDxPCC.

 In 2015, LePoint appeared on Between the Lines on PBS.
 In 2017, LePoint was featured in numerous international magazines and newspapers during the motion picture release of Hidden Figures including People Magazine.
 She has also appeared on the international show Impact Theory and Open Minds.

 From 2014 to 2018, LePoint was a science contributor for Huffington Post when its American blog contributor division was active.

-In 2018, Olympia LePoint created Answers Unleashed Productions and began executive producing educational programming for Radio and TV.
+In 2018, LePoint created Answers Unleashed Productions and began executive producing educational programming for Radio and TV.

 LePoint is a contributing science journalist on Thrive Global and CBS News in Los Angeles.
 In 2020, Olympia LePoint was recruited by Arianna Huffington to write science news on Thrive Global.
 During the same year, LePoint was recruited by CBS News producers in Los Angeles to provide commentary as a former NASA engineer for the first NASA Crew Dragon Demo-2 Space flight and first NASA SpaceX Crew-1 launch to the International Space Station.
 Olympia LePoint's commentary during the NASA SpaceX Crew-1 historical launch was broadcast internationally through CBS TV and CBSN digital news.

 LePoint hosts her talk show Answers Unleashed, and is a regularly featured thought-leader and guest expert for science, technology, engineering and technology on TV, Radio, and Social Media.